Chandranath Basu

-Chandranath Basu (1844–1910) was an Indian litterateur.
-A staunch Hindu, Chandranath coined the term Hindutva (Note: Amiya Sen notes that Basu's usage of the word was to merely portray a traditional Hindu cultural view in contrast to the political ideology, purveyed by Vinayak Damodar Savarkar.
+Chandranath Basu (1844–1910) was an Indian conservative essayist.
+Basu coined the term Hindutva (Note: Amiya Sen notes that Basu's usage of the word was to merely portray a traditional Hindu cultural view in contrast to the political ideology, purveyed by Vinayak Damodar Savarkar.
 Other scholars have shared similar observations.) and has been regarded as a doyen of economic and Indian nationalism in Bengal.

 Early life and education

 Chandranath Basu was born on 31 August 1844 in a Kayastha family at Kaikala (village) in Hooghly district, Bengal Presidency, British India.
 He was the second son of Sitanath Basu, and had 3 sisters.

-Chandranath studied at the Hedore School, a missionary institute for a while, before dropping out due to a fear of being baptized.
+Basu studied at the Hedore School, a missionary institute for a while, before dropping out due to a fear of being baptized.
 He then joined the Oriental Seminary because it had a teacher who took care of English pronunciation among the students.

 He pursued his B.A.
 (1862–1865) from Presidency College on a financial scholarship provided by the Department of Public Instruction and went on to secure fifth place in the First Arts examination, before eventually topping the list of graduates in 1865.
 He received a M.A. in history in 1866 and a degree in law, the following year.

 Career

-After serving in various officio-legal capacities, including a six-month stint as the Deputy magistrate of Dacca, Chandranath permanently settled in Kolkata after being inducted as a Librarian of the Bengal Library.
-In 1877, he was also appointed as the official Translator to the Bengal government; Chandranath served in this capacity till his superannuation in 1904.
+After serving in various officio-legal capacities, including a six-month stint as the Deputy magistrate of Dacca, Basu permanently settled in Kolkata after being inducted as a Librarian of the Bengal Library.
+In 1877, he was also appointed as the official Translator to the Bengal government; Basu served in this capacity till his superannuation in 1904.

 He also served as the principal of Joypur College Of Education and held a seat in the Vernacular Textbook Committee (responsible for selecting curricula up-till secondary tier).
-Chandranath was also the temporary vice-chairman of the Bangiya Sahitya Parishad for a few months.
+Basu was also the temporary vice-chairman of the Bangiya Sahitya Parishad for a few months.

 Activism and reception

 Earlier works

 His earliest works were in English and concerned with the Glorious Revolution.
 One of his essays, published in 1864 was positively reviewed by The Englishman, which doubted whether it was written by a ‘native pen’.

-Chandranath's literary talent was first spotted by Bankim Chandra Chatterjee in his review of Krishnakanter Will and it was at Chatterjee's behest, that Chandranath took to writing in Bengali and got associated with Bangadarshan, a pioneering magazine of the late 1800s.
+Basu's literary talent was first spotted by Bankim Chandra Chatterjee in his review of Krishnakanter Will and it was at Chatterjee's behest, that Basu took to writing in Bengali and got associated with Bangadarshan, a pioneering magazine of the late 1800s.

-Chandranath used to frequent Brahmo discussions during his days at Presidency and was even attracted to them for a short while despite his dislike of the Scottish Enlightenment, whose luminaries were borrowed from extensively.
+Basu used to frequent Brahmo discussions during his days at Presidency and was even attracted to them for a short while despite his dislike of the Scottish Enlightenment, whose luminaries were borrowed from extensively.
 His faith in Hinduism was restored by an orthodox Brahmin pandit Sasadhar Tarkachuramani, whom he met at Bankim's residence.